 The Federal Fair Housing Act

 42 U.S.C.
 3604(b) makes it unlawful “[t]o discriminate against any person in the terms, conditions, or privileges of sale or rental of a dwelling, or in the provision of services or facilities in connection therewith, because of race, color, religion, sex, familial status, or national origin.”
-In interpreting the Federal Fair Housing Act, courts have typically upheld facially neutral bylaws that have interfered with a co-owner’s exercise of the religious freedom.
+In interpreting the Federal Fair Housing Act, courts have typically upheld facially neutral bylaws that have interfered with a co-owner’s exercise of religious freedom.
 In Boodram v Maryland Farms Condo, 16 F3d 408 (CA 4 1994), the Court upheld a bylaw preventing balcony storage, even though a Hindu co-owner argued that it interfered with the placement of a Jhandee (flag) that he was compelled to fly based upon his religion.
 The court reasoned that the bylaw provision was “an altogether typical and reasonable attempt by a condominium association to ensure an attractive and uniform appearance.”
 Similarly, in Savanna Club Worship Serv., Inc v Savanna Club Homeowners’ Ass’n, 456 F. Supp.
 2d 1223 (S.D.
 Fla.
 2005), the Court upheld an exclusion of all worship services in common areas because all faiths were treated the same.

 However, other courts have recognized that the enforcement of seemingly neutral rules could give rise to a Fair Housing Act violation if the rule was intended to discriminate or had a disparate impact on religious beliefs.
 In Bloch v Frischholz, 587 F3d 771, 783 (CA 7 2009), the Shoreline Towers Condominium Association adopted a rule that barred the placement of “mats, boots, shoes, carts or objects of any sort” outside a co-owner’s door.
 The Association later interpreted the rule to disallow a mezuzah (a Jewish religious symbol).
 The Court allowed Bloch to sue the association for violating her religious freedom.
 The Court held that a claim for violating the Fair Housing Act could be established in two different ways.
 First, the Court held that Bloch could pursue a theory of discriminatory intent.
 While the rule itself was neutral, the Court reasoned that discriminatory intent could be demonstrated as the association ordered the removal of the mezuzah, but allowed other tables and coat racks to remain in place, which demonstrated a selective interpretation and/or enforcement of the rule.

 Second, the Court held that while Bloch could not pursue a theory of discriminatory impact, that theory was another way a Fair Housing Act violation could be established.
 For example, a condominium association may establish a rule that co-owners must present a photo ID to enter the building so the security guard can determine their identity.
-However, such a rule may have a disparate impact on Muslim women that wear a burka that do not show their face in public.
+However, such a rule may have a disparate impact on Muslim women that wear a burka that does not show their face in public.
 On June 25, 2015, in a 5-4 decision, the United States Supreme Court upheld the viability of a disparate impact theory in Texas Department of Housing and Community Affairs v.
 The Inclusive Communities Project, Inc. Accordingly, a Plaintiff does not need to demonstrate proof of actual intent to discriminate in order to establish a violation for the Fair Housing Act.

 Michigan’s Elliot Larsen Civil Rights Act